cxw620/rust-polyglot/docs/ownership.rst

    borrowing a reference rather than manipulating the refcount.

- * Use a crate like ``generational_arena`` (or ``slotmap``) or ``slab`` where the data structure ownes the values, and your "references" are actually indices.
+ * Use a crate like ``generational_arena`` (or ``slotmap``) or ``slab`` where the data structure owns the values, and your "references" are actually indices.

    These often perform very well, and are ergonomic to use.